 The MN Natural Shoreline Partnership

-Don’t Mow – Let It Grow!
+Don’t Mow – Let it GROW!

 Crow River Restoration Project – Minnesota Native Landscapes

-From Sandy Lakebeds to Underwater Forests
+Underwater Forests

 Aquatic plants play a vital role in maintaining the health of Minnesota’s lakes and rivers by providing habitat and food for various fish and wildlife species.
 They help improve water quality by absorbing excess nutrients and stabilizing sediments, which reduces erosion and prevents algal blooms.
 Next time you feel a “weed” tickling your toes during your swim, remember that these AQUATIC PLANTS are helping to sustain Minnesota’s fisheries.